KaustubhShejole/PSSI-MaxST/README.md

 2. Images250: https://github.com/powerhope/AMOE/tree/master/AMOE/images250

-For evaluation the scribbles used can be found at: https://github.com/powerhope/AMOE/Our markers i.e., optimal markers for our method can are present in our_markers_images250.zip
+For evaluation the scribbles used can be found at: https://github.com/powerhope/AMOE Our markers i.e., optimal markers for our method can are present in our_markers_images250.zip

 ---